 Spring has sprung in many parts of the country, and hungry pollinators are on the wing, looking for food.
-For great advice on how to attract and keep the early arrivals we turn to the experts.
+For great advice on how to attract and keep the early arrivals, we turn to the experts.
 Here’s great advice from guest bloggers Megan Nichols and Jessie Jacobson of Tonkadale Greenhouse, Minnetonka, MN.

-Whether we garden in containers, a single small bed, or several expansive acres when you total it all up, gardeners tend a large amount of growing space.
+Gardeners tend a large amount of growing space.
+Whether we garden in containers, a single small bed, or several expansive acres.
 This gives us the potential to propagate, promote, protect, and feed healthy and happy pollinators.
 Just as we need meals to fuel us throughout the day, pollinators need food throughout the seasons.
-From the moment, they wake up in the spring to the time that they hibernate or migrate in the fall, pollinators need to eat.
-And we're not just talking about honey bees, but also native bees, butterflies, moths, birds and bats, beetles, flies, and the list goes on.
+Pollinators need to eat.
+From the moment they wake up in the spring to the time that they hibernate or migrate in the fall.
+And we're not just talking about honey bees.
+But also native bees, butterflies, moths, birds and bats, beetles, flies, and the list goes on.

-Plantingearly blooming perennialsis one of the easiest things for a gardener to do.
+Planting early blooming perennials is one of the easiest things for a gardener to do to support their local pollinators.
 The reward is in those delicate first early blooms after the rugged and bleak landscape of winter.
-Bonus – early bloomers are some of the toughest and easiest care plants around since many can handle cold.
-And, BEE counted in the #polliNATION by joining theMillion Pollinator challengethis spring.
-Get started with these early bloomers.
+Bonus – these early bloomers are some of the toughest and easiest care plants around.

 10 Early-Blooming, Cold-Hardy, Pollinator Magnets